riigipilv/trainings/abc_est/5/readme.md

 kill 1
 kubectl get pods -o wide
 ```

-You should see the Restarts count increased on the pod where you killed nginx.
-When using curl again you will see that the restarted pod still has your custom message.
-This shows that emptyDir will survive container restarts.

-When using emptyDir you should not assume that it is always empty when the container starts.

 Peaksite nägema Pod'i taaskäivituste arvu suurenemist nginxi tapmise järel.
 Kui kasutate curl käsku uuesti, siisnäete, et taaskäivitatud kaustas on endiselt teie poolt muudetud sõnum.